alexanderschatzberg/situational-awareness/README.md

 # situational-awareness
 A tool to aggregate information on specific topics for researchers and professionals.

 Information is retrieved from the sources relevant to user's request via API calls or scraping.
 The information, along with the user's  provided background, is then passed to a Google Gemini model.
-The Gemini model returns a summary relevant to the user's background.
+The Gemini model returns a summary relevant to the user's background that is saved to a markdown file in the `output ` directory.

 ## Info Sources (looking to add more, arxiv is just the start)

-- arxiv.org: Thank you to arXiv for use of its open access interoperability.
+- arxiv.org for technical research.
+Thank you to arXiv for use of its open access interoperability.
+- newsapi.ai for more general news.

 ## How to Use